Learn more about our Advertising Disclosure

 State income tax 4.8% 10.9%

-• Thinking about buying?
-Home prices in New York are roughly 106.8% higher than in Kansas City, so make sure you can afford a steeper mortgage.
+• Home prices in New York are about 107% higher than in Kansas City, so budget for a higher mortgage bill.

-If you're considering a move from Kansas City to New York, there are some notable lifestyle differences to keep in mind.
-From climate and population size to political leanings, here’s how life in New York compares to life in the KC.
+If you’re considering a move from Kansas City to New York, there are some notable lifestyle differences to keep in mind.
+From climate and population size to political leanings, here’s how life in New York compares to life in Kansas City.

 Kansas City, MO New York